-Authority to acquire resources for contingency purposes is obtained by using the Severity Cost Estimating Toll (SCTE) and submitting it to the Bureau Chief, DNRC Fire Protection Bureau for approval.
+Authority to acquire resources for contingency purposes is obtained by using the Severity Cost Estimating Toll (SCET) and submitting it to the Bureau Chief, DNRC Fire Protection Bureau for approval.
 Expenditures are documented using the DNRC SABHRS Responsibility Center assigned at the time.
 The intent of the SCET is to increase funding for fire prevention, fire detection and the preposition of initial attack and reinforcement resources.
 The request will cover a maximum period of 7 days.
 The decision to issue an SCET must be based on the best available information regarding existing and predicted fire conditions (ERC, BI, 1000-hour fuel moisture, fire behavior, annual precipitation deficit, & others).
 Following a verbal request by a Land Office to the Chief of DNRC, FPB, all FSA's must be documented in writing listing the conditions that warrant this authorization.
-For more guidance's go to https://dnrc.mt.gov/docs/forestry/Wildfire/agreements-plans-guides/DNRC-Manuals/300-Fire-Business-Manual/2020 Ch340.pdf
+For more guidance refer to the MT DNRC Fire Business Manual, Chapter 340.